fastoch/VS-Code/Ollama.md

 - select the existing custom command and press Shift+Ctrl+Alt + the down arrow to copy-paste it
 - put a comma after the first custom command (after the closing curly bracket)
+- in this new custom command:
-- set the "name" value to "step" and set the "prompt" value to "explain the selected code step by step"
+  - set the "name" value to "step"
+  - set the "prompt" value to "explain the selected code step by step"
+  - set the "description" value to "code explanation"